What does health and dental benefits fraud look like?

 Frequently Asked Questions

-Learning how to use your benefits appropriately and how to recognize benefits fraud can help you refuse it and report it.
+Learning how to use your benefits appropriately and how to recognize benefits fraud and abuse can help you refuse it and report it.
 If you suspect your health or dental service provider, coworkers, or others you know are encouraging you to submit a fraudulent claim, or something just doesn’t feel right, report it to your employer or insurance provider immediately.
 Report fraud anonymously here: report benefits fraud

 Benefits fraud occurs when you intentionally submit false or misleading information to your insurance provider for the purpose of financial gain, and it can take many forms.
 Examples include (but are not limited to):